fastforwardlabs/mdffreport13/src/02-background.md

 ## Background: Causal Inference

 In this chapter, we discuss the essentials of causal reasoning (particularly in how it differs from supervised learning) and give an informal introduction to structural causal models.
-Grasping the basic notions of causal modeling allows for a much richer understanding of invariance and generalization, which we discuss in the next chapter.
+Grasping the basic notions of causal modeling allows for a much richer understanding of invariance and generalization, which we discuss in the next chapter, [Causality and invariance](#causality-and-invariance).

 ### Why are we interested in causal inference?